Portia (spider): Intelligence

 Portia often hunt in ways that seem intelligent.
 All members of Portia have instinctive hunting tactics for their most common prey, but can improvise by trial and error against unfamiliar prey or in unfamiliar situations, and then remember the new approach.

-They are capable of trying out a behavior to obtain feedback regarding success or failure, and they can plan ahead (as it seems from their detouring behavior).
+They exhibit spatial memory and object permanence, and are capable of trying out a behavior to obtain feedback regarding success or failure, and they can plan ahead (as it seems from their detouring behavior).

 Portia species can make detours to find the best attack angle against dangerous prey, even when the best detour takes a Portia out of visual contact with the prey, and sometimes the planned route leads to abseiling down a silk thread and biting the prey from behind.
 Such detours may take up to an hour, and a Portia usually picks the best route even if it needs to walk past an incorrect route.
-If a Portia makes a mistake while hunting another spider, it may itself be killed.

 Nonetheless, they seem to be relatively slow thinkers, as is to be expected since they solve tactical problems by using brains vastly smaller than those of mammalian predators.
-Portia has a brain significantly smaller than the size of the head of a pin, and it has only about 600,000 neurons.
+Portia has a brain significantly smaller than the size of the head of a pin, and it likely has less than 100,000 neurons (for comparison, a mouse brain has about 70 million neurons and a human brain has 86 billion).

-Portia can distinguish their own draglines from conspecifics, recognizing self from others, and also discriminate between known and unknown spiders.
+Portia can distinguish their own draglines from conspecifics', recognizing self from others, and also discriminate between known and unknown spiders.

 Hunting techniques

 Their favorite prey appears to be web-building spiders between 10% and 200% of their own size.
-Portia looks like leaf detritus caught in a web, and this is often enough to fool web-building spiders, which have poor eyesight.
+Many species of Portia have protrusions of clusters of hairs on their cephalothorax, legs, and abdomen that when combined allow the spider to look like leaf detritus caught in a web, and this is often enough to fool web-building spiders, which have poor eyesight.